borntofrappe/game-development/01 Pong/README.md

 # Pong with Lua

-## Preface

 The [first video](https://youtu.be/jZqYXSmgDuM) in the playlist behind this repository tackles the lua programming language and the love2d environment with the video game Pong in mind.

-The project is structred as follows:
+The project is organized as follows:

-- in this README you find general information on the Pong repository and introductory remarks about Lua and Love2D;
+- in this `README.md` you find introductory remarks about Lua and Love2D;

-- in the Libraries folder you find the files referenced in each sub-project, to avoid repetition;
+- in the `Resources` folder you find the libraries, fonts and sound files used in each iteration, as to avoid repeating them in each update.

-- in each separate folder Pong 0, Pong 1 (and so forth and so on) you find an additional README, detailing the lessons learned from the codebase and the actual video.
-You also find the snippets, the working code for each sub-section, documented as neatly as possible.
+- in each separate folder, `Pong 0`, `Pong 1`, and so forth and so on, you find the game developed one feature at a time.
+Following the video itself, you find dedicated `README.md` files, detailing the change in the codebase as well as the lessons learned throughout the development, and you find also `.lua` files, with the actual working code documented as neatly as possible.

 ## Getting Started